From repo root

 nodetool secrets

-Manage encrypted secrets stored in the database with per-user encryption.
+Manage encrypted secrets stored in the local database with per-user encryption.

 nodetool secrets list